csumphan/react-loader-test/README.md

 ## Development

-After cloning and running `npm install`, you can use the following `npm` commands for easier development:
+After cloning and running `yarn`, you can use the following `yarn` commands:

 Command         | Description
 --------------- | -----------